tomjoht/simplifying-complexity/_docs/ensuring-information-harmony-in-the-larger-documentation-landscape.md

 <a target="\_blank" href="https://forums.developer.amazon.com/search.html?f=&amp;type=question+OR+kbentry+OR+idea&amp;redirect=search%2Fsearch&amp;sort=relevance&amp;q=alexa-enable+app">Forums</a></li>
 </ul> </div>

 I can now click each search URL and see if the search actually returns my page.
 If not, then the content is not appropriately surfacing based on the keywords and phrases I think users would use to search for it.
+(In other words, I haven't "tagged" the content appropriately.)

 I can also see what else is returned with this search.
 I can browse what is returned (from the blog, from forum articles, and other sources) and see if the information harmonizes well.
 Granted, one still has to read through this other information and determine the information's integration into this larger whole.
 But that is the task required for good documentation.
 A poor technical writer creates one-off articles and sends them over the documentation wall, hoping they are instructive.
-A good technical writer reads all the information on the site and evaluates the information harmony of each piece of content.
+A good technical writer reads all the information on the site (narrowed by the search queries) and evaluates the information harmony of each piece of content.
 It's a higher-level activity that you gain often through advanced college degrees where you learn to crunch through large amounts of information, read extensively and widely, and synthesize information into larger, coherent narratives.